jankrepl/jankrepl.github.io/_drafts/MCMC-animation.md

 # Animations

 Let's finally look at some results, shall we?
-The MCMC sampling + visualization (creating gifs) was performed using the great package imcmc that builds upon pymc3.
+For each logo, rejection and Metropolis-Hastings sampling The MCMC sampling + visualization (creating gifs) was performed using the great package imcmc that builds upon pymc3.
 It uses the Metroplolis algorithm with a default proposal.
 The most important hyperparameters

 * burn-in: 500
 * samples: 10000